Colorbar-header@2x (1)

 Developmental Milestones

 Rolling over, crawling, walking and talking are all considered milestones.
-Children reach milestones in how they play, learn, speak, act and move.
-Children reach milestones every day.
+Children reach milestones every day in how they play, learn, speak, act and move.
 Though all children develop at their own pace, most children reach developmental milestones at or about the same age.
 Children who do not reach milestones may need extra support and services to reach their full potential.
 Learn more about developmental milestones.

 Developmental Monitoring and Screening

 Developmental monitoring is observing how your child grows and changes over time.
-It is an on-going process, beginning at birth, which helps families recognize if their child might be at risk for any developmental delays.
+It is an ongoing process, beginning at birth, which helps families recognize if their child might be at risk for any developmental delays.
 Developmental screening takes a closer look at how a child is developing.
 It is a more formal process of checking a child’s development.
 Screening goes beyond monitoring a child and allows for more specific information to help identify possible developmental delays that may need further evaluation by a professional.
-Learn more about developmental monitoring and how to receive a developmental screening.

 Home Visiting Services